donjar/vim-workshop/reference.md

 - You can show multiple buffers by using `:split` or `:vsplit`, which you can shortcut as `:sp` and `:vs`.
 You can navigate between them by using `Ctrl-W Ctrl-W` or `Ctrl-W h` etc.
+- There is this thing called neovim (https://github.com/neovim/neovim) which a lot of people use (me included).
+Some of the plugins I mentioned above is only compatible with neovim.
+I advise you to install it: it has almost no difference with vim, in terms of the user.
 - The initial learning curve is indeed steep.
 Do not be discouraged if your productivity is halved in the first few months or so.
 It does pay off very well!